-Product Title of Standards or Code of Practice Standard code Price Solvent-borne coatings Paints - Solvent-borne coatings - Specification CRS 48:2022 USD 36.97
+Product Title of Standards or Code of Practice Standard code Price Solvent-borne Paints - Solvent-borne coatings - Specification CRS 48:2022 USD 36.97 coatings A la atua atu

 This CARICOM Regional Standard CRS 48:2021, Paints - Solvent-borne coatings - Specification has been developed under the authority of the CARICOM Regional Organisation for Standards and Quality (CROSQ).
 It was approved as a CARICOM Regional Standard by the CARICOM Council for Trade and Economic Development (COTED).